gw2efficiency/gw2-api.com/README.md

 > Proxy-layer for the official GuildWars 2 API.

-## Why?
+## Why? / History

-> You can find the old php version before the rewrite under the [v0.1 release tag](https://github.com/queicherius/gw2-api/tree/v0.1).
+> You can find the old PHP version before the rewrite under the [v0.1 release tag](https://github.com/queicherius/gw2-api/tree/v0.1).

 **Past**